India–Pakistan war of 1965: Pakistani miscalculations

 Some authors have said that a war game – that was held in March 1965 at the Institute for Defense Analyses in the United States might have encouraged Pakistan.
 The exercise concluded that Pakistan would prevail in the event of a conflict with India.
 Other authors like Stephen P. Cohen, have consistently commented that the Pakistan Army had "acquired an exaggerated view of the weakness of both India and the Indian military … the 1965 war was a shock."

 During the war, the Pakistani Air Marshal and Commander-in-Chief of PAF, Nur Khan, later stated that it is the Pakistan Army that should be held accountable for initiating the conflict, rather than India.
 However, propaganda about the war continued in Pakistan, with most of the blame being placed on the leadership and little importance given to intelligence failures.
-This pattern persisted until the disastrous outcome of the Indo-Pakistani war in 1971.
+This pattern persisted until the disastrous outcome of the India–Pakistan war in 1971.